 Comfort and Mobility

-The form-fitting waistband keeps these already high-waisted shorts from riding up on us or chafing when wearing a pack.
+The form-fitting waistband keeps these already high-waisted shorts from riding up on us or from chafing when wearing a pack.
 The waistband is also stretchy enough to pull over our curvy, athletic hips.
-Not having a button or zipper fly means that wearing longer shirts or a hip belt is comfortable, but we do wish the drawstring was internal.
+Not having a button or zipper fly means that wearing longer shirts or a hip belt is comfortable, but we do wish the drawstring was internal as opposed having to tie it on the outside.
+Our lead tester prefers not to tie a bow at all to prevent an awkward bulge beneath a t-shirt.

 With how light they are, it is easy to forget that these are even hiking shorts.
-They run true to size and flex with our stride, which is aided by the 3.5-inch inseam for the size XS.
-The ample leg room and soft fabric make for an extraordinary piece of apparel.
+They run true to size and flex with our stride, which is aided by the 3.5-inch inseam for the size XS we reviewed.
+The ample legroom and soft fabric make for an extraordinary piece of apparel.
 At the top for this metric, it is tough to want to wear anything else, no matter the terrain or type of outing.

 Venting and Breathability

 Carrying bulkier items did not restrict movement or noticeably tighten the fabric around our legs.
-With how compact and lightweight they are, there isn't a need for more benefits.
+With how compact and lightweight they are, there isn't a need for more quirks.
 Having zero rear pockets is easy to criticize, but when it comes to wearing a backpack, it's hard to argue the practical need for even more storage.
 In this regard, we appreciate the streamlined fit.